weiping-playnext/Zenject/Documentation/MemoryPools.md

 * **MemoryPoolType** = The type of the MemoryPool derived class, which is often a nested class of `ObjectType`.

-* **With** = Determines the number of instances that the pool is seeded with.
-When not specified, the pool starts with zero instances.
-The options are:

-    * WithInitializeSize(x) - Create x instances immediately when the pool is created.
-The pool is also allowed to grow as necessary if it exceeds that amount
-    * WithFixedSize(x) - Create x instances immediately when the pool is created.
-If the pool size is exceeded then an exception is thrown.

 * **ExpandBy** = Determines the behaviour to invoke when the pool reaches its maximum size.
-Note that when specifying WithFixedSize, this option is not available.
+Note that when specifying `WithFixedSize`, this option is not available.
 The options are:

-    * ExpandByOneAtATime - Only allocate new instances one at a time as necessary
+    * **ExpandByOneAtATime** - Only allocate new instances one at a time as necessary
-    * ExpandByDoubling - When the pool is full and a new instance is requested, the pool will double in size before returning the requested instance.
+    * **ExpandByDoubling** - When the pool is full and a new instance is requested, the pool will double in size before returning the requested instance.
 This approach can be useful if you prefer having large infrequent allocations to many small frequent allocations

+* **WithFactoryArguments** = If you want to inject extra arguments into your MemoryPool derived class, you can include them here.
+Note that `WithArguments` applies to the actual instantiated type and not the memory pool.

 The rest of the bind methods behave the same as the normal bind methods documented <a href="../README.md#binding">here</a>